DEPARTMENT OF ENGLISH and MODERN LANGUAGES

 KITCHEN - Coffee drinkers bring cans of coffee on the honor system as needed.
 The refrigerator, microwave, popcorn popper, and coffee pot are available for your convenience.
 If you use the kitchen facilities, your help is appreciated in keeping everything clean and orderly.

-ENGLISH LIBRARY - To check out library books, (the English Library/Conference Room) see Michele for the check-out sheet which is used for borrowing or returning a book.
-Thesis papers written by those who have pursued the NDSU English Master degree are also available for checkout.
+ENGLISH LIBRARY - Thesis papers written by those who have pursued the NDSU English Master degree or the Ph.D. in English: Rhetoric, Writing and Culture are available for checkout.

 MAIL - If you have work-related mail that requires postage, write your name in the return address area, and place the envelope in the outgoing mailbox.
 We will see that it is metered and sent out in the day's mail.
 For your personal mail, please affix your own stamps.
-The mail leaves the building from the basement in Morrill around 3:00 p.m.
-Incoming mail is delivered to Morrill around 9:00 a.m., and it is usually distributed to your mailbox by about 10:00 a.m.
+The mail leaves the building around 8:10 a.m.
+Incoming mail is delivered at that time and is deliver to your mailbox.
 If you receive a package that is too big for your mailbox, we will place a gold slip in your box.
-The package will be on the floor below the mailboxes.
-When you retrieve your package, please return the gold slip to the holder attached to the side of the incoming mailboxes.
-The mailboxes are arranged alphabetically by last name within job category.
+The package will be on the floor below the grad mailboxes.
+When you retrieve your package, please return the gold slip to the envelope sitting in the last row of the grad mailboxes.
+The mailboxes are arranged alphabetically by last name.

 OFFICE HOURS (YOURS) - Please return our request for your office hours ASAP.
-(It is a half-page form which we put in your mailbox.)
+(It will be emailed to you in the first part of August.)
 You must plan for a minimum of one office hour per week for each course taught per semester.
-Your teaching schedule (based on our departmental database) is stapled to the request.
+Your teaching schedule (based on our departmental database) is included in the email.
 From the database, we will print your schedule which we will tape to your office door ASAP.
-Although we have compared our departmental records to the Peoplesoft system, we ask your assistance to double-check by comparing the information on the slip to Peoplesoft.
+Although we have compared our departmental records to the Peoplesoft system, we ask your assistance to double-check by comparing the information in the email to Peoplesoft.
 Let us know of any discrepancies.

 PAYCHECKS - All paychecks are direct deposited.
 Your first paycheck will be issued September 15th.
 Checks are processed on the 15th and the last business day of the month throughout the school year.
 If you are working during the spring semester, the last check will be distributed on the last business day of May, assuming you are a 9-month employee.
 (The exact day can vary from year to year.)
 You can access your pay and other information by logging into Employee Self Service.